 How do you handle a long list of defects in your project?
 You don't.
-If it is not worth fixing a defect right now, it’s not likely that we will find the time to do it later.
-Also, it becomes more and more difficult over time to correct the defect, so it cheaper to solve it now.
 Kirill Klimov explains why you should solve defects right away, or state that you will not solve them.
+2

-Suzanne and James Robertson, authors of numerous publications in the requirements field, launched a video course called "Requirements: The Masterclass LiveLessons-Traditional, Agile, Outsourcing".
-InfoQ interviewed them on these video lessons to get further insights into some of the topics addressed.
+InfoQ interviewed Suzanne and James Robertson on the "Requirements: The Masterclass LiveLessons - Traditional, Agile, Outsourcing" to get further insights into some of the topics addressed.

 This article suggests using sociocracy as a solution that leaves the hierarchies in place yet still allows teams to act in an agile way.